DevProgress/hrc-events/readme.md

 ![on search](http://imgur.com/zvd4Qbj.png)

 ### The Big Question
-How do we make it easier for people to attend these events?
-Should it create a gCal/iCal/Outlook event?
-What else can we do to make it easy for people to use this?
+What else should we add to make it easier for people to find and attend these events?